Henkjan1110/intro-programming-website/data/week1/5-variables.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

 - Understand the concept of a variable.
-You know what variable types, names, and values are.
+Know what variable types, names, and values are.

 - Know how to create and use string, integer, floating-point, and boolean variables.

 </text-box>

-You saw some first examples of variables when dealing with user input in the last section.
-Let's turn our attention to learning about variable *types* commonly used in Java.
-A variable can be thought of as a container in which information of a given type can be stored.
-Examples of these different types include text (`String`), whole numbers (`int`), floating-point numbers (`double`), and whether something is true or false (`boolean`).
-A value is assigned to a variable using the equals sign (`=`).
+In the previous section, you learned about variables in the context of user input.
+Now, let's examine the common variable *types* used in Java.
+A variable can be thought of as a container that holds information of a specific type such as text (`String`), whole numbers (`int`), floating-point numbers (`double`), or whether something is true or false (`boolean`).
+To assign a value to a variable, use the equals sign (`=`).

 ```java
 int months = 12;
 ```
-In the statement above, the value of 12 is assigned to an integer variable called months.
-The statement could be read as: "the variable months is assigned the value 12".
-A variable's value can be printed together with a string using the + sign, as seen in the following example.
+The Java code `int months = 12;` above assigns the value 12 to an integer variable named `months`.
+This statement can be read as "the variable months is assigned the value 12".
+To print the variable's value along with a string, the addition operator (`+`) can be used, as can be seen in the examples below.

 ```java
 String text = "contains text";